Chriix/Xova/README.md

 # Xova
-Discord Bot able to create custom ranks based on user arguments and add an approval system for nicknames.
+Discord Bot able to create custom ranks based on user arguments and adds an approval system for nicknames.

 ### Prefix
 `~`